About me

 My work

-Meanwhile, I am constantly exploring opportunities to rethink the possibilities of AI in practice.
-In particular, I am excited about the power of artificial intelligence to give people a voice.
-In my own work, this has meant using AI to make years of community meeting transcripts and city data accessible to community members and lawmakers, breaking down historical communication barriers and providing a jumping-off point for meaningful change.
-Examples like these illustrate alternatives to the dominant applications of AI as a labor substitute, surveillance tool, or military weapon.
+Beyond mitigating risks, I hope to reimagine how AI can serve the public interest rather than dominate it.
+In particular, I focus on the power of technology to democratize information.
+In my own work, this has meant using AI to make years of community meeting transcripts and city data accessible to local residents, breaking down historical communication barriers between the public and lawmakers.
+Projects like this demonstrate that we can build alternatives to the dominant applications of AI by moving away from surveillance and labor substitution toward tools that amplify community voices and foster civic engagement.